 If you have these symptoms after a fall, it’s important to seek medical attention to determine if your thumb ligament is strained or ruptured.

 Treatment of Skier’s Thumb

 Treatment usually begins with icing, NSAIDs (non-steroidal anti-inflammatory drugs) to reduce pain and inflammation, and elevation of the hand to minimize swelling.
 Thumb Braces that stabilize and protect your thumb can be worn to give the ligament time to heal.
-Wearing a durable, comfortable brace—like the ThumSaver MP or Fix Comfort Thumb Brace —reduces stress on your thumb, gives the ligament time to heal, and helps prevent further injury.
+Wearing a durable, comfortable brace—like the Fix Comfort Thumb Brace or the ThumSaver —reduces stress on your thumb, gives the ligament time to heal, and helps prevent further injury.

 Therapy, perhaps with a hand therapy specialist, may also be prescribed.
 In most cases, splinting and therapy allows the ligament time to heal, hopefully in time for next ski season.

 Persistent problems may require surgery to reduce the risk of chronic instability.
 In these cases, or if the ligament has completely ruptured (totally torn away from the bone), more restrictive thumb braces can be used to protect the thumb from further injury until surgery can be performed.Like what you’ve read?
 Click here to subscribe to the blog!